 To be fair, it’s not entirely the employee’s fault but rather a negative effect of how our brains are programmed to work.

 The curse of the forgetting curve

 The forgetting curve is the worst enemy of newly-formed knowledge.
 This well-known concept was first introduced in the late 19th century by German psychologist Hermann Ebbinghaus, who studied how we forget information over time.

-An astounding 70% of what we’ve just learned is lost within the first 24 hours only.
-As much as 90% will be forgotten within 30 days if we don’t make a conscious effort to retain it.
+An astounding 70% of what we learn is lost within the first 24 hours.
+As much as 90% is forgotten within 30 days if we don’t make a conscious effort to retain it.